Nils Gaup: Career

 Gaup was previously scheduled as director for the Kevin Costner movie Waterworld.
 But due to exploding costs, he left the project.

 He directed the 2008 film Kautokeino-opprøret about the Kautokeino rebellion of 1852 of the town of the same name in Norway.
 It is the true story of the riots of the Sami people against the church and state domination on alcohol sale.

+Awards

+Gaup has won numerous awards for the movie Ofelaš, including an Amanda for Best Film in 1988, a special mention at the 1988 Festival de Cine de Sitges, a Sutherland Trophy from the British Film Institute the following year, and the Grand Prize award at the 1990 Yubari International Fantastic Film Festival.
+In 2009, he was awarded the Skábmagovat Prize, an indigenous film award to honor the significant, long-term contributions he has made to the Sámi culture and communities.
+In 2022, he won the Anders Jahres Humanitarian Foundation's Culture Prize together with Margreth Olin, Joachim Trier, and Deeyah Khan.